-In April 1940, the HMS Glowworm was on escort duty in the North Sea with the HMS Renown during the German invasion of Norway.
+In April 1940, the HMS Glowworm was on escort duty in the North Sea with the HMS Renown during the German invasion of Norway during World War II.
 One day, a storm surge came in, making the seas rough and heavy causing one sailor to go overboard.
 Glowworm left Renown to look for its missing sailor, but came up empty handed.

 On its way to catch up with the Renown, Glowworm encountered two German destroyers.
 Despite being outnumbered, the ship’s skipper, Capt.
 Broadmead Roope engaged the enemy vessels.
 In the fighting that followed, Glowworm’s tenacious fight forced the two destroyers to depart the area.
 Glowworm gave chase, only to run into the German heavy battle cruiser Admiral Hipper.

 Capt.
 Roope wasn’t going to be cowed just because he was facing a bigger enemy.
 His crew was already cleared for action as the storm the Glowworm had just left began to roll into the area.
 He let the British fleet know he’d spotted the enemy and, in the tradition of Lord Nelson, made right for the enemy ship.

 The Glowworm fired 10 torpedoes as it approached the German heavy battle cruiser, but all of them missed.
 As it approached the Admiral Hipper, the big German vessel lit up the Glowworm, causing heavy damage to its stern.
 As the storm got bigger and the seas rougher, Capt.
 Roope ordered the crew of the Glowworm to ram the enemy ship.